notsambeck/pandabase/README.md

 * how: ['create_only', 'append', or 'upsert']

-Minor bug: note that selecting an empty subset of data will raise an error if type(lowest) != type(data), even if the types are comparible (e.g. float vs. int)
+Usage note up to 0.4.5 release. selecting an empty subset of data will raise an error if type(lowest) != type(data), even if the types are comparable, e.g. float vs. int.

+(New behavior will return a DataFrame with length zero for

 ### Using Extra Features
 Companda - rich comparisons of DataFrames. call companda on two DataFrames, get a Companda object back (that evaluates to True/False).